pradipece/Contact_Book_Management_System/README.md

 Add Contacts:

-- Allow users to add contacts with at least the following details: Name, Email, Phone Number, and Address.
+- Allow users to add contacts with at least the following details: Name, Email, Phone Number, Address, and other details.

-- You can include additional fields if necessary.

 Prevent Duplicate Numbers: